adempiere/adempiere-ui-gateway/docs/troubleshooting.md

    docker stats --no-stream
    ```

-3. **Trace the error through the stack:** See [Debugging Vue UI Errors](./debugging-vue-errors.md) for a step-by-step guide to following an error from the browser through nginx, Envoy, and the gRPC server.
+3. **Trace the error through the stack:** See [Debugging Vue Frontend](./debugging-vue-frontend.md) for a step-by-step guide to following an error from the browser through nginx, Envoy, and the gRPC server.

 4. **Check GitHub issues:** [ADempiere UI Gateway Issues](https://github.com/adempiere/adempiere-ui-gateway/issues)